sgothel/direct_bt/README.md

 > LE master/client mode is fully supported to work with LE BT devices.
 >
 > The LE slave/server mode is in progress (peripheral):
->   - BTRole separation implemented
+>   - BTRole separation implemented and tested
->   - Advertising implemented
+>   - Advertising implemented and tested
+>   - GATT Server implemented and tested
->   - GATT Server in progress
+>   - Slave / Server SMP Security in progress
 >
 > *SMP LE Secure Connections* and *LE legacy pairing* is fully supported,
 > exposing BTSecurityLevel and SMPIOCapability setup per connection